geo-fluid-dynamics/python-vtk-tools/README.md

 ![Freezing water in a cavity](https://github.com/geo-fluid-dynamics/python-vtk-tools/blob/master/docs/images/WaterFreezing.gif?raw=true)

 The streamline thickness is proportional to the velocity.
 This is convenient for visualizing flow within the liquid part of phase-changing domains, where the velocity in the solid region is nearly zero.

-Our code can write the PNG images at each time step.
+Our code writes the PNG images at each time step using the same approach as in the `test__plot_unsteady_superposed_scalar_field_and_streamlines` test, though this is a higher resolution version of the water freezing test data.
 We used a separate converter to generate a GIF.